 If any of these circumstances are present the situation will be referred according to our child protection procedures, including referral to the C-SPA or the Police.

-The DSL will record all incidents of making, sharing and sending nudes and seminudes including the actions taken, rationale for actions and the outcome.
+The DSL will record all incidents of youth produced sexual imagery, including the actions taken, rationale for actions and the outcome.

 Female Genital Mutilation (FGM)